simon04/gnome-shell-extension-weather/README.md

 ### Installation

-1. Change `YAHOO_ID` to your location in extension.js (cf. [WOEID](http://developer.yahoo.com/geo/geoplanet/guide/concepts.html))
-2. chage the 'CITY_DIPLAYED' to the real name of your location as the WOEID doesn't always match your tiny town
-3. from command line run the following commands :
+From the command line
-> ./autogen.sh --prefix="/usr"
+1. ./autogen.sh --prefix="/usr"
-> make
+2. make
-> sudo make install
+3. sudo make install

+that's it!

+### Configuration

+Gnome extension weather use gsettings to save your configuration
+You can modify the temperature unit with the following command

+. gsettings set org.gnome.shell.extensions.weather unit 'celsius'

+ or

+. gsettings set org.gnome.shell.extensions.weather unit 'fahrenheit'

+You can specify your location buy using this command, (cf. [WOEID](http://developer.yahoo.com/geo/geoplanet/guide/concepts.html))

+. gsettings set org.gnome.shell.extensions.weather woeid 'your location'

+Sometimes your woeid location isn't quite right. it's the next major city around. to customise the displayed city you can type :

+. gsettings set org.gnome.shell.extensions.weather city 'your city'

+### Restart Gnome-Shell

+Don't forget to restart Gnome-Shell

-3. Restart Gnome Shell (`[Alt]+[F2]`, `r`)
+1. Restart Gnome Shell (`[Alt]+[F2]`, `r`)
-4. Enjoy, contribute, ...
+2. Fork this project as you like

 ### Licence